WHAT’S HAPPENING AT ST OSWALD‘S

 Clean cans, foil + tablet blister packs (all in bags)

-can be put in the Christian Aid bin on the right
+in the Christian Aid bin on the right